STATUS: RELEASED

 - Re-validate.
 After each update, re-run SHACL validation or reasoning checks to confirm that the model remains coherent.

 As the volume of (meta)data and repositories grows, continuous ontology maintenance can become a significant burden.
-Establish governance rules that clarify which bindings will be maintained, how often they are reviewed and by whom, and make these rules part of your project and repository documentation.
+Establish governance rules that clarify which mappings will be maintained, how often they are reviewed and by whom, and make these rules part of your project and repository documentation.

 Expertise requirements for this step